ColeLab/ColeAnticevicNetPartition/README.md

 ## Version Info and Acknowledgements

+**Version 1.0.3**: October 7, 2018, filenames changed for simplicity and consistency.

 **Version 1.0.2**: October 4, 2018, changed subcortical parcellation with global signal regression (GSR) applied as a preprocessing to be the primary version.
 This is based on results reported in the final version of the article accepted for publication after peer review.

 **Version 1.0.1**: January 17, 2018, added a version of the subcortical parcellation with GSR applied as a preprocess step.
 This was included due to concern over extensive assignment of subcortical voxels to the visual networks (which GSR reduced).
 A version of the parcellation based on the conjunction of the GSR and non-GSR versions is included, for those who wish to only use subcortical voxels with assignments consistent with and without GSR.